 Binance exploded onto the crypto world in the mania of 2017 and has since gone on to become the top crypto exchange in the world.

-Bitpanda is a cryptocurrency exchange that specializes in buying and selling Bitcoins worldwide but with special focus on Eurozone.
-The company was started in late 2014 and has since seen a huge growth and became one of the more popular platforms for purchasing Bitcoins around Europe.
+Bitpanda is a cryptocurrency exchange that specializes in buying and selling Bitcoins worldwide but with a special focus on Eurozone.
+The company was started in late 2014 and has since seen a huge growth and become one of the more popular platforms for purchasing Bitcoins around Europe.

 Binance vs Bitpanda: Fees

-Standard Binance trading fees are 0.1%, but by using Binance native token BNB, you can make considerable reduction to the fees, currently 25% less if you check the option to pay fees in BNB (instead of paying them in the coin you are buying).
+Standard Binance trading fees are 0.1%, but by using Binance native token BNB, you can make a considerable reduction to the fees, currently, 25% less if you check the option to pay fees in BNB (instead of paying them in the coin you are buying).

 |Standard trading fee||0.1%|

 |Credit card purchase||The higher of either 3.5% or US$10|